kernelwernel/Okinawa-US-military/README.md

 (show example here)

-## What is included and what is omitted
+## What is included and what isn't
-There's many categories that I can classify for what was mapped:
+There's many categories that I can classify for the bases mapped:
   1. Fully enclosed within fences
   2. Enclosed with an unfenced coastline
-  3. Island territory with no fences and nothing on it
+  3. Island territory with no fences and no construction
-  4. Designated territory with no fences and nothing on it (I'll explain below)
+  4. Designated territory with no fences and no construction (I'll explain below)
   5. Maritime territory

 I didn't include the many territories that were "designated" but publicly accessible.
 For example: